 Advertisers and marketers don’t know who you are.
-But your behavior is tracked and assigned a unique identifier, called a Mobile Advertising ID (MAID).
+But your behavior is tracked and assigned a unique Mobile Advertising ID (MAID) identifier.
 This tiny snippet of information contains where you live, what you shop for or what you recently searched online.

-Until recently, there had been very little that you could do to block your MAID in marketing campaigns.
-Apple somewhat put a stop to this by allowing iOS users to choose who can target them.
+Until recently, there had been very little you could do to block your MAID in marketing campaigns.
+Apple somewhat stopped this by allowing iOS users to choose who can target them.
 But for criminals, if they can match the ID with a person, they stand to profit greatly.

 Here’s the backstory

 Typically, there would be no way for companies or advertising agencies to know who the MAID belongs to.
 It’s a collection of data sets, and there shouldn’t be any personally identifiable information (PII).

 But Vice’s Motherboard discovered that one company offers the linking of MAIDs to their respective PII.
 Motherboard posed as a potential data client and was told by the company in question that they have “one of the largest repositories of current, fresh MAIDS<>PII in the USA.”
 The CEO of the company boasted that all their data sets connect.

 This poses a considerable privacy risk for everyday mobile phone users.
 The information that the company can link to your MAID includes the following:

 - Full name.